-The 2018 Nuclear Posture Review repeats exisiting U.S. negative security assurances by stating that Washington "will not use or threaten to use nuclear weapons against non-nuclear weapons states that are party to the NPT and in compliance with their nuclear non-proliferation obligations."
-Previously, in the April 2010 Nuclear Posture Review (NPR), the United States declared that it would not use nuclear weapons against non-nuclear-weapon states that are members in good standing of the nuclear Nonproliferation Treaty (NPT).
+The 2022 Nuclear Posture Review (NPR) reaffirms existing U.S. negative security assurances by stating that Washington “will not use or threaten to use nuclear weapons against non-nuclear weapons states that are party to the NPT and in compliance with their nuclear non-proliferation obligations.”
+This repeats language found in the 2018 NPR and first introduced in the 2010 NPR.
 Before 2010 successive administrations had maintained a policy of "strategic ambiguity" by refusing to rule out the use of nuclear weapons in response to biological or chemical weapons attacks, even from NPT member states.

 Background

-The 2018 NPR upholds but adds qualifications to earlier versions of U.S. "negative security assurances" first enunciated in 1978 and reaffirmed in 1995.
-Most notably, the report stipulates that the United States reserves the right to amend its negative assurance if warranted by "the evolution and proliferation of non-nuclear strategic attack technologies," including cyber capabilites.
+The 2022 NPR conducted by the Biden administration upholds earlier versions of U.S. "negative security assurances" first enunciated in 1978 and reaffirmed in 1995.
+Unlike its predecessor, the 2018 NPR conducted by the first Trump administration, the 2022 review does not add any qualifications to this assurance.
+The 2018 NPR had reserved the right to amend the assurance if warranted by "the evolution and proliferation of non-nuclear strategic attack technologies," including cyber capabilities.

 The 1995 formulation left open the option to use or threaten to use nuclear weapons against non-nuclear-weapon states that were “in association or alliance with” a nuclear-weapon state—generally understood to be a reference to the Warsaw Pact allies of the Soviet Union.
 The United States also specified at that time that non-nuclear-weapon states had to be in compliance with the NPT to be eligible for this assurance.